Error063/artemis/docs/game_specific_info.md

 | 70        | Odawara(小田原)           | Reverse(逆走)            |

 ### Credits
+- Bottersnike: For the HUGE Reverse Engineering help
 - Kinako: For helping with the timeRelease unlocking of courses and special mode

 A huge thanks to all people who helped shaping this project to what it is now and don't want to be mentioned here.